 The madness that is Trump never seems to end.
 It is one stupid thing followed by one scandalous thing by one outrageous thing.
-A continuing cycle of unethical and dangerous behavior by a moron and his minions that stupefies and terrorizes any with a moral and intellectual center.
+A continuing cycle of unethical and dangerous behavior that stupefies and terrorizes any with a moral and intellectual center.

 And then there is baseball.